aks-1904/collab_editor/client/README.md

 - Can see all project he is in
 - Project data stored using Redux

+### `/project/:id` Project Details page
+User can:
+- See the details of the project
+- Add members to the project (only owner)
+- Update the project details (only owner)

 ### `Loading` Page

 - A full-screen loader shown while routes or heavy components are being fetched.